Campaign Agent

 Last updated

-To start using Campaigns, you'll need to set up the Resourcely Campaign Agent, a lightweight Docker container.
+Once Campaigns is activated for your account, you'll need to set up the Resourcely Campaign Agent, a lightweight Docker container.
 The agent's primary goal is to continuously fetch your Terraform state files and scan them for guardrail violations and sends the findings back to Resourcely.
 For the Agent to work, it must have access to your Terraform state file storage.

 Resourcely places a high priority on the security of customers' state files.
 For that reason, the Campaign Agent proxy scanner is designed to operate entirely within the customer's environment.
 This approach ensures that the state file is scanned locally using the resourcely-cli